kensanata/ggg/README.md

 Self-Defense](https://emailselfdefense.fsf.org/) by the [Free Software Foundation](https://www.fsf.org/).

-I'm assuming you know a bit about all the tools involved: Gnus is a mail and news reader that comes with [Emacs](https://www.gnu.org/software/emacs/).
-GPG is actually GnuPG, a complete and free implementation of the OpenPGP standard as defined by [RFC4880](http://www.ietf.org/rfc/rfc4880.txt) (also known as PGP).
+I'm assuming you know a bit about all the tools involved: **Gmail** is Google's email service. **Gnus** is a mail and news reader that comes with [Emacs](https://www.gnu.org/software/emacs/). **GPG** is actually GnuPG, a complete and free implementation of the OpenPGP standard as defined by [RFC4880](http://www.ietf.org/rfc/rfc4880.txt) (also known as PGP).
 My problem has always been putting it all together.
-Hopefully this file helps.
+Hopefully this page will help you do just that.

 We're going to use Gmail to send and receive encrypted mail.
 Google is doing a good job defending us against criminals.
 This setup will not